 As a lifelong dog lover I have had a passion in training and rescuing dogs for over 30 years.
 It is wonderful to see a dog who was formerly unruly or kept outdoors, now living indoors as part of the family because he’s better behaved.
 Watching a dog who was previously frightened of people, accept petting and treats from strangers is truly heart-warming.
 Dogs who have been dog reactive all their life, now seek attention from and interact willingly is amazing to watch.
 A lot of dogs are misunderstood and just need structure, given boundaries and a job for them to feel important.
 I truly believe it’s never the dog and they do not train themselves!

 Consider very carefully, your dog’s life as a whole.
 He’s meeting your needs and loving you unconditionally, but are you meeting his needs emotionally and physically, on a daily basis?
 Are you seeing issues of anxiety, aggression, resource guarding, or unruliness?
 Each dog learns at his/her own pace.
 Therefore, you cannot put a time limit on training.
 I can teach you how to better communicate with your dog, with basic obedience or behavior modification.

-I offer in home, one on one training.
 Creating better behaviors in the home is where it all begins.
 My approach to dog training is addressing the state of mind of your dog, rather than strictly focusing on creating rehearsed behaviors.
 I am much more concerned with creating a happy, healthy, balanced dog than creating a dog that simply knows a few obedience commands.

 Wanting to adopt a new dog?
 I may have a lead on that perfect dog from a shelter, private rescue or private owner.
 It is very important that your energy level is matched up with your new best friend to prevent chaos.
 As a guardian to your canine friend, it is important to realize “the big picture” for a lifetime of pleasure for all involved.